chfoo/pleaseopme/README.md

 * The bot may occasionally need to be restarted due to bugs or updates.
 Run at least two bots with each on different servers and connected to a different IRC server.
 * Start the bot with a daemon system such as Upstart or Systemd and configure it to restart if the bot dies (with appropriate restart intervals if applicable).
-* If the daemon system supports restarting, use the `exit_on_error` config option so the bot is freshly started on a new process to avoid any lingering bugs.
+* If the daemon system supports delays, include a delay of about 45 to 60 seconds to avoid flooding the server.
+Otherwise, use the sleep command as part of the start up script.